ant3mc/ArtGenerator/README.md

   - Adjustable saturation, brightness, opacity, color variety, etc.

 ### Audio Reactivity
-- Uses pentatonic scales for harmonious sound generation
+- Uses pentatonic scales for sound generation
 - **Sound Mapping:** Each spot corresponds to a frequency based on its hue value;
     volume is based on its brightness value